Discover more about our engagements within the community

 After more than two decades of partnering with the iconic Byron Writers Festival, in 2019 Southern Cross University confirmed its commitment to the festival by signing a new three-year agreement.
-The School of Law and Justice is proud to be part of this important and creative partnership.
+The Faculty of Business, Law and Arts is proud to be part of this important and creative partnership.

 The School has hosted several key festival panels and events in the past including